secretstartups/handbook/people-group/general-onboarding/index.html.md

 By default, all new team members are added to the below Slack channels from day 1 to ensure that they are able to ask any questions or for assistance in the correct channels upfront:

 - #new_team_members (go say hi and introduce yourself)
-- #peopleops (anything relating to People Operations such as onboarding, GitLab Unfiltered channel, etc)
+- #people-connect (anything relating to People Operations such as onboarding, GitLab Unfiltered channel, etc)
 - #diversity_inclusion_and_belonging (connect with other team members to find out more about what we do in Diversity, Inclusion and Belonging)
 - #it_help (any IT related support needed, such as issues with laptop, 1Password, Okta, JAMF, etc)
 - #expense-reporting-inquiries (need some info on your expenses, what can be expensed, approving expenses, etc)